PaulLiong-Portfolio/Excel-Hands-on-Project/README.md

 This project utilises the **retail_sales** dataset: `retail_sales_dataset.xlsx`

 ## Project Overview
-The following tasks nwill be performed in this project:
+The following tasks have been performed in this project:

-- Converted the data to a table
 - Used the **Filter** function to sort the `Age` column from largest to smallest
 - Used the **SUM** function to find the commission total
 - Used the **AVERAGE** function to find the average commission